PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/fundamentals/07-the-app-class/+page.md

 ## App structure
-As you should know by now, a Bagawork app consists of different pages.
-However, that is not enough for a Bagawork app to work.
+As you should know by now, a BagaWork app consists of different pages.
+However, that is not enough for a BagaWork app to work.
 For example, the computer would have no idea about which of your pages that should be shown to the user first (when the app starts), so something more is needed.
-Therefor, a Bagawork app also consists of an `App` class.
+Therefor, a BagaWork app also consists of an `App` class.

 ## Creating the `App` class
 In programming, a *class* is a description of how a *thing* should work.
-The Bagawork framework contains a class called `App`, which is a general description of how a Bagawork app should work.
+The BagaWork framework contains a class called `App`, which is a general description of how a BagaWork app should work.

-When you create a Bagawork app, you should create your own app class that *extends* the `App` class.
-This way, your own app class will already contain the general description of how a Bagawork app should work, and you just need to write a little bit of code to make it function the specific way you want it to.
+When you create a BagaWork app, you should create your own app class that *extends* the `App` class.
+This way, your own app class will already contain the general description of how a BagaWork app should work, and you just need to write a little bit of code to make it function the specific way you want it to.
 Great, right? 🙂

 ::: tip Example